-Due to the extant rural residences located on the subject property, on-site waste (septic) disposal systems will be present.
-As a condition of approval, any pre-existing septic systems shall be properly abandoned.
+Furthermore, as a condition of approval, any pre-existing septic systems shall be properly abandoned.

 Occupancy of this site will generate wastewater containing human waste, which is required to be conveyed and treated by the Fresno-Clovis Regional Wastewater Treatment and Reclamation Facility.
 There will not be any onsite wastewater treatment system.
 The proposed project will be required to install sewer mains and branches, and to pay connection and sewer facility fees to provide for reimbursement of preceding investments in sewer trunks to connect this site to a publicly owned treatment works.